davidjwatts/portuguese_fires/Final_Report.md

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/predvsact.png "Predictions vs Actual Size")

 Many of the predictions seem to just be a guess in the 0-5 region, while predictions venture into the +5 region when the fires actually are larger than 5.
 A prediction of less than 5 may not be very meaningful, but a prediction of greater than 10 is highly indicative of a fire greater than 5.
-This model could be used lend further support to an argument that a specific fire deserved a great deal of attention because it threatened to be large.
+This model could be used to lend further support to an argument that a specific fire deserved a great deal of attention because it threatened to be large.

 ![alt text](https://github.com/davidjwatts/portuguese_fires/blob/master/images/rec.png "Regression Error Characteristic")

 The regression error characteristic curve suggests that the model contains many predictions within a reasonable error threshold.
 For example, 60% of the predictions are within 2 hectares of error.
 However, the tail suggests an extreme degree of error for 10% or more of the test predictions.
+When compared with the guess of 0 for each fire, we see that there is laughably little difference.

 ### Reflection and Further Research

-There are other regression methods available to try, such as additional tree-based modesl, but most are derivative of the ones used in this paper.
-Neural nets are known for their accuracy and could be incorporated.
-However, I think the main problem here is that the features were not closely related to the fire size.
-No model will be able to overcome that.
+I believe I have successfully shown that the data is more noise than signal, and that even an exhaustive survey of machine learning methods would fail to improve much on my results.
+However, it is only clear that the data and features at hand fail to show a useful correlation.

 Fire science expertise should be used to ascertain additional features related to forest fire activity.
 For instance, fire fighting efforts probably played a large role in limiting fire damage area, and this data completely obscures that.
-There are other fire issues such as the state of underbrush in the forest, which could be natural or due to controlled burns, and a factor called aspect takes into consideration the gradient of the land near the fire, which has an impact on how quickly the fire can spread.
+There are other fire issues such as the state of underbrush in the forest, which could be natural or due to controlled burns, and a factor called aspect takes into consideration the gradient of the land near the fire, which has an impact on how quickly fire spreads.
 More relevant features will improve model accuracy.

 The target variable, fire damage area, may not be misguided.
 I think including this variable as an input variable could be useful in determining other targets, such as likelihood of a fire.
-This probability could be thought of as a probability density function or cumulative distribution function, and could even be mapped geographically to determine areas of highest risk.
+This likelihood could be thought of as a probability density function or cumulative distribution function, and could even be mapped geographically to determine areas of highest risk.